near/docs/docs/bos/tutorial/queryapi-ws.md

 ## QueryAPI indexer

 The [Widget Activity indexer](https://near.org/dataplatform.near/widget/QueryApi.App?selectedIndexerPath=roshaan.near/widget-activity-feed&view=editor-window) keeps track of any widget activity on the `social.near` smart contract.
-Whenever a Widget transation is found, the data is stored in a Postgres database.
+Whenever a Widget transaction is found, the data is stored in a Postgres database.

 ### DB schema